EmmaDir/capstone-project-workout-planner/README.md

 <br>In the background of our app there is a MongoDB database in which user data and created workouts are stored
 <br>The WorkItOut is provided with a login, so the data of the users can only be seen in a password-protected area.

-## Demo:

-You can find the first version of that project in the [workout-planner](https://github.com/jukrams/workout-planner) repository.

 ## Developed by:

 - [Emma Dirscherl](https://github.com/EmmaDir)